hbs-rcs/hbsgrid-docs/docs/worksafe.md

 Refer to `tldr chgrp` for more examples and to `man` chgrp for details.

-## Avoid running services like Jupyter notebooks without protection
+## Avoid running services other users can access

 Some applications are designed to run as local servers that you connect to using a web browser or other client.
 On a single-user machine that